csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 ======================================

-Although the use of Csound real-time has become more prevalent and arguably more important whilst the use if the score has diminished and become less important, composing using score events within the Csound score remains an important bedrock to working with Csound.
+Although the use of Csound real-time has become more prevalent and arguably more important whilst the use of the score has diminished and become less important, composing using score events within the Csound score remains an important bedrock to working with Csound.
 There are many methods for writing Csound score several of which are covered here;